crossroads-2023-es/crossroads-2023-es.github.io/speakers.md

     </div>
     <div class="bio">
         <p>
             <a href="https://www.maths.tcd.ie/~lebed/">Victoria Lebed</a>  finished her PhD in 2012 at Paris City University (formerly Paris 7).
 After postdocs at Osaka City University, University of Nantes, and Trinity College Dublin, she settled down at the University of Caen Normandy.
 Her interests revolve around the vast notions of structure and braiding, in particular their algebraic, homological, topological, and categorical aspects.
 This includes the Yang–Baxter equation, braid groups, knots and their generalisations, self-distributivity, shuffle algebras, Hopf algebras.
 She believes that most of mathematics can (and should!) be drawn.
-She is actively engaged in outreach activities.
+She is actively engaged in outreach activities. <em>Photo by the <a href="https://opc.mfo.de/detail?photo_id=23653">Oberwolfach Photo Collection</a></em>.
         </p>
         <p>
             <a href="lebed.html">View mini-course details.</a>